Dan Bain: Sporting career

-Bain's first championship came in 1887 when he captured the Manitoba roller skating title at the age of 13 by winning a three-mile race.
-At the age of 17, he won the Manitoba provincial gymnastics competition, and at 20 won the first of three consecutive Manitoba cycling championships.
+Bain's first championship came in 1887 when he won the Manitoba roller skating title by winning a three-mile race.
+At age 17, he won the Manitoba provincial gymnastics competition; at age 20, he won the first of three consecutive Manitoba cycling championships.
 Bain was also a top lacrosse player in his home province.

 The Winnipeg Victorias in 1896.
 Bain is in the front row, second from the left.

-In 1895 Bain first played competitive ice hockey when he answered a classified ad placed in a newspaper by the Winnipeg Victorias, who were looking for new players.
-Though he played with a broken stick held together by wire, Bain made the team only five minutes into the tryout.
-He quickly became a star centre and leader of the Victorias.
-This was proven during a February 14, 1896, game against the Montreal Victorias for the Stanley Cup, the trophy for the national hockey championship in Canada.
-Bain scored a goal in a 2–0 win for Winnipeg that gave them the Cup.
-This victory marked the first time a team outside of Quebec had won the Stanley Cup.
-A huge crowd greeted the team at the Canadian Pacific Railway station when their train, decorated with hockey sticks and the Union Jack, returned to Winnipeg.
-They were led in a parade of open sleighs to a feast in their honour, where fans gathered to celebrate the championship.

-The Montreal Victorias played Winnipeg in a challenge to reclaim the Cup in December 1896, a game described by the local press as "the greatest sporting event in the history of Winnipeg".
-Though Bain scored two goals in the game, Montreal recaptured the Cup with a 6–5 victory.
-Winnipeg was involved in many other Stanley Cup challenges with Bain serving as the team's captain and manager.
-They lost again to their Montreal counterparts in 1898 before a record crowd of over 7,000 fans.
+In 1895, Bain answered a classified ad placed in a newspaper by the Winnipeg Victorias, an ice hockey team looking for new players.
+Though he played with a broken stick held together by wire, Bain was selected for the team five minutes into the tryout.
+He became a star centre and leader of the Victorias.
+On February 14, 1896, the team played against the Montreal Victorias for the Stanley Cup, the trophy for Canada's hockey championship; Bain scored a goal in a 2–0 win for Winnipeg.
+In a rematch for the Cup in December 1896, Bain scored two goals but Montreal recaptured the Cup with a 6–5 victory.
+Winnipeg was involved in other Stanley Cup challenges with Bain serving as the team's captain and manager.
+They lost again to their Montreal counterparts in 1898.

 The Winnipeg Victorias posing for a photo with the Stanley Cup in 1901.
 Bain is in the front row, fourth from the left.